 Monitor liver function tests prior to initiating ZEPZELCA and periodically during treatment as clinically indicated.
 Withhold, reduce the dose, or permanently discontinue ZEPZELCA based on severity [see Dosage and Administration (2.2)].

-Extravasation of ZEPZELCA resulting in skin and soft tissue injury, including necrosis requiring debridement, can occur.
+Extravasation of ZEPZELCA can cause skin and soft tissue injury, including necrosis requiring debridement.
 Consider use of a central venous catheter to reduce the risk of extravasation, particularly in patients with limited venous access.
 Monitor patients for signs and symptoms of extravasation during the ZEPZELCA infusion.
 If extravasation occurs, immediately discontinue the infusion, remove the infusion catheter, and monitor for signs and symptoms of tissue necrosis.
 The time to onset of necrosis after extravasation may vary.

 Administer supportive care and consult with an appropriate medical specialist as needed for signs and symptoms of extravasation.
 Administer subsequent infusions at a site that was not affected by extravasation.